Loan (sports): Guest appearances

 In the First World War the RFL relaxed player registration rules to allow players to play for clubs close to their military base or workplace.
 Confusion could arise; in 1917 Billy Batten was working near to Dewsbury so Dewsbury selected him to play against his registered club, Hull FC.
 Hull had also selected Batten to play in the same game.
-On this occasion Batten chose to play for Dewsbury.
+On this occasion, Batten chose to play for Dewsbury.
 During the Second World War the RFL allowed players to play as guests for another club on a match by match basis as long as the owning club agreed to the appearance.
 The system also allowed players whose club had suspended operations to play while still being registered to the original club Clubs made full use of the guest system; in the 1940–41 Championship final between Wigan and Bradford, Wigan featured guest players from Liverpool Stanley, Salford and Hull Kingston Rovers while Bradford included guests from Salford and Leeds.

+Ice hockey

+The International Ice Hockey Federation's International Transfer Regulations serve as guidelines all player transfers, including loans, between member national associations and their leagues.
+Loans between associations, where a player temporarily joins a club in another member association, are classified as limited transfers, meaning the player's playing rights are restricted to that association for a defined period.

+NHL

+The highest level of professional play for ice hockey is considered to be the National Hockey League (NHL) of United States and Canada.
+As with other major North American sports, the NHL is a closed league without promotion and relegation and utilizes a system of minor league farm teams to develop players.
+Loans in ice hockey, subsequently, tend to be either formalized short-term reassignments of NHL players to either a team's minor league affiliate or a longer-term reassignment to an unaffiliated club outside of North America, most commonly to a European team.

+NHL teams are permitted to loan players to teams outside of North America.
+The terms of the loan, including the receiving team, duration of loan, and salary responsibility to the player, are determined on case-by-case basis for each individual.

+Conditioning loan

+An NHL team is permitted to temporarily loan a player to their American Hockey League (AHL) affiliate team without having to place the player on waivers, which may be normally be required to send the player to them on a more permanent basis; this is usually done with a player coming off an injury.
+Additionally, a player on a conditional loan is paid their NHL salary rate (rather than the lower rate paid if permanently assigned to a minor league club), the player counts towards the NHL roster limits and their team's salary cap.
+AHL teams are allowed to loan players down to the East Coast Hockey League (ECHL).